dmaxlow/BMSB/README.md

 It includes functions for aggeregating data using the gplots package.
 The code file contains all potential analyses.

-All data analyses occured in R Development Core Team 3.3.1
+All data analyses performed in R Development Core Team 3.3.1